close

 Spotlight on collaboration with Post/Sanela

-Goals of the collaboration
+Goal of the Collaboration

 The aim from this collaboration with Exploris Health was to identify focus areas and establish contacts across Swiss Post and Sanela, creating a short- and longer term win-win scenario.
 Three such potential focus areas were identified: